Today’s Guest: M. Thomas Inge, editor, Will Eisner: Conversations

 His latest collection is familiar ground for me: Will Eisner: Conversations.
 It’s a book that covers that depth and breadth of the late American master of comics’ entire eight-decade career and is a great companion piece to my own 2005 authorized biography, Will Eisner: A Spirited Life.

-M. THOMAS INGE audio excerpt: “There are some people who get very enthusiastic.
+M. THOMAS INGE podcast excerpt: “There are some people who get very enthusiastic.
 They’ll publish two issues of a fanzine, lose interest and go on to do something else.
 If it were not for Will Eisner’s own files, there were several interviews I would not have known about.
 The only existing copies were in his files.”

 In fact, I first read many of the interviews in Inge’s book either at Eisner’s suggestion or discovered them in the file cabinet of his Florida studios.